uoregon-libraries/newspaper-curation-app/hugo/content/setup/server-setup.md

    when building large batches.  **NOTE**: the system currently *requires* this, and will fail if an attempt to hard-link files fails.
 1. Permissions have to be set up such that:
-   - Humans can rename PDFs in the page review path
+   - Humans can rename PDFs in the page review path.
    - Humans can drop off scanned PDF/TIFF pairs in the scans path
    - Humans can upload born-digital PDFs into the sftp path (SFTPGo will take the uploads, but you'll have to ensure its "root" is either symlinked or